 It’s worth noting that some businesses prefer to have more control over their distribution and fulfillment processes as an Amazon Vendor.
 If you’re not sure which is best for you, see our guide to being an Amazon Seller vs. an Amazon Vendor.

 Product listings are one of the most critical aspects of your Amazon store, but unfortunately, they don’t often get the love they deserve.
 For each listing, play close attention to the following:

-Titles, features and descriptions – Should be clear, concise, and contain relevant keywords
+Features and descriptions – Should be concise, and contain relevant keywords

 Images – Should be high-quality and professional

 Reviews – Encourage customers to leave feedback about your products

 Ratings – Make sure you’re maintaining a good rating on each of your products, and, if not, look at what you can do to improve the product or remove it altogether

 SKUs - All products sold on Amazon are required to have SKUs which you can either generate, or have Amazon generate for you.
 Check TradeGecko's guide on all you need to know about Amazon SKUs.

 The buck stops with you when it comes to ensuring the quality of your products, so make sure they’re in good condition by inspecting them thoroughly before they move into Amazon’s hands and follow Amazon’s FBA guidelines.